iamtrask/mine.js/README.md

 ### 🐞 Known Issues

-* with dockerized IPFS/testrpc there are a lot of connection issues
+* connection to dockerized IPFS/testrpc containers outside the docker network are instable
-    * first run on a new docker env is working ~90%

 ## ⚖️ License